Can negative bare couplings make sense? The $\vec{\phi}^4$ theory at large $N$: Introduction

 $\PT$-symmetric theories have non-Hermitian Hamiltonians with negative or complex couplings and yet can exhibit spectra that are real and bounded from below, as was first discovered by Bender and Boettcher \cite{Bender:1998ke}.
 With the additional construction of an appropriate $\mathcal{C}$ operator and a $\CPT$ inner product of states \cite{Bender:2002vv}, probabilities in $\PT$-symmetric theories can be defined and calculated.
 Here it should be noted that $\phi^4$ field theory (for $N=1$) with a negative coupling constant can be given meaning as a $\PT$-symmetric theory and in 3+1D it is asymptotically free \cite{Bender:1999ek,Ai:2022olh}.

 It is interesting to note that, similar to the $N$-component $\vec{\phi}^4$ theory in 3+1D, the Lee model \cite{PhysRev.95.1329} from the 1950s also exhibits a divergence in the coupling at some critical scale, above which the squared coupling $g^2$ becomes negative.
 In this case the Lee model can be interpreted as a quantum field theory with a non-Hermitian Hamiltonian and a negative squared coupling constant, as pointed out by Kleefeld \cite{Kleefeld:2004jb}.
 In fact, the Lee model can be interpreted as a $\PT$-symmetric theory, and the negative-norm ghost states that appear from the renormalization can be reinterpreted as physical (positive-norm) states when the $\CPT$ inner product is introduced \cite{Bender:2004sv,Bender:2007nj}.
-Thus, Hermiticity can be replaced, for example by (unbroken) $\PT$ symmetry, or in general an antilinear symmetry \cite{Mannheim:2015hto}, as a requirement for a physical theory.
+Thus, Hermiticity is not required for a physical theory, as has been long understood by the $\PT$ symmetry community.
+For example, non-Hermitian Hamiltonians appear in lossy systems.
+And Hermiticity can be replaced, for example by (unbroken) $\PT$ symmetry, or in general an antilinear symmetry \cite{Mannheim:2015hto}, as a requirement for a theory with a positive-definite inner product and unitarity.
 Moreover, the example of the Lee model suggests that a theory can have a negative bare coupling constant.
+I note that non-Hermitian $\PT$-symmetric systems have been realized experimentally, such as in systems with coupled gain and loss, and in optical analogs (e.g. \cite{Li2019PTFloquetUltracoldAtoms,Wu2019SingleSpinPTBreaking,Naghiloo2019TomographyEPQubit,Ruter2010ObservationPTOptics,Peng2014PTWGMicrocavities,Feng2014SingleModePTLaser}).